 Work was going great and spending time with my friends was awesome, but the dating scene was brutal.
-After a number of bad first dates (and a few odd ones), I gave up on “searching for love”.
+After a number of bad first dates, I gave up on “searching for love”.
 Although my friends encouraged me to keep giving dating a chance, I just wasn’t feeling it.
 I put dating on hold and I decided that there were far more important things to focus on: my health, my goals and my passions.

 Although I was doing well from a job and social point of view, I wasn’t doing so well with my inner insecurities.
 So I cut out unhealthy habits.
 Firstly, I deleted my social media accounts.
 Taking a break from social media and the removal of unproductive habits like scrolling and comparisons (and I admit, creeping), freed up a lot of time to focus on my hobbies and myself.

-This was the month I started publishing more blog posts.
+This was the month I started publishing more blog posts, mainly focusing on travel.
 Blogging was such a new world for me, and I loved it.
-It inspired me to work on other passion projects rather than feeling like I was being held back.
+It inspired me to write about other passion projects I had.